MODULE 1 – The Relational Field: Biodynamic Interconnections

-Module 5 – The Cranial Bones and Spinal Vertebrae: Out From the Core
+MODULE 6 – The Cranial Bones, Brain and Sinuses: Out From the Core

-Module Eight explores the two seemingly disparate regions of the face, hard palate and the gut, which are connected physically through the esophagus and both intimately involved in emotional responses or defenses.
+Module Seven explores the two seemingly disparate regions of the face and the gut, which are connected physically through the esophagus, and both intimately involved in emotional responses or defenses.
 We palpate a variety of facial bones and explore facial bone relationships.
 Sessions include working intraorally with the soft and hard palate.
 Students also palpate the esophagus and gut and increase their understanding of the Vagus Nerve and Vagal Tone.
 The final protocol of the module involves both facial bones and the pelvic floor.
 Lecture topics will include the latest information on the gut / brain connection and how to support people with a variety of gut-related illnesses.

 MODULE 8 – The Face, TMJ and Stress